Karimi254/Python-Data-Visualization-/README.md

-# Data Visualization in Python Uding the Matplot lib Module
+# Data Visualization in Python Using the Matplot lib Module